kingparra/hpfp/17_-_applicative/notes.rst

 context.

-The ``<*>`` operator is described as "sequential application".
+The ``<*>`` operator is described as "sequential application" (or sometimes "apply" or just "ap").
 It applies monoids contained in one functor to the contents of another functor (as seen above).

 Along with these core functions, the ``Control.Applicative`` module provides some other